Eight Forest Lane

 Instructions

-• Start by making the chocolate biscuits.
-In the bowl of a stand mixer with the paddle attachment fitted beat dairy-free butter and sugar together until creamy.
-Add in oil and beat for a few more minutes until the mixture starts to get pale.
-Add dry ingredients and continue to beat on low until a soft dough forms.
+• In the bowl of a stand mixer fitted with the paddle attachment, beat the dairy free butter and sugar together until light and creamy.
+Add the oil and continue beating for another 2-3 minutes, or until the mixture starts to look pale and fluffy.

-• Preheat the oven to 180°C and line a large baking tray with baking paper.
+• Preheat the oven to 180°C (350°F) and line a large baking tray/s with baking paper.

 Notes

-You can use any vegan chocolate for the coating, I use 70% dark.
+Chocolate: You can use any vegan chocolate for the coating, I use 70% dark.

-The malted filling is what makes it a Tim Tam and I found malted barley at the supermarket in the isle with honey and jams.
+Malt Extract: The malted filling is what makes it a Tim Tam and I found malted barley at the supermarket in the isle with honey and jams.
 If you can’t find it, you can leave it out and these will still taste like delicious triple chocolate biscuits.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.